Housing and Mortgages for Veterans

 - Special protections against foreclosure.

-“It’s such an incredible program," says Chris Birk, the director of communications for VA Mortgage Center.com.
+“It’s such an incredible program," says Chris Birk, the Director of Education for Veterans United Home Loans.
 “It's not just our studies that show this, but the single greatest benefit of the program is that you can purchase a house with no money down and essentially with no out-of-pocket costs.”

 The loans, which are made by private lenders and guaranteed by the Veteran’s Administration, provide an easy way for military borrowers to get financing of up to $417,000 of their total loan.
 While some fees and closing costs do apply, the borrower can get a competitive loan without any money down and avoid paying the private mortgage insurance that other loans require if the borrower is putting down less than 20%.